RickeyEstes/Chiral1/README.md

 # Chiral
-Android application based organic chemistry aid that takes an input of a drawn molecule and outputs the relevant stereochemical and nomenclature information.
+oogaAndroid application based organic chemistry aid that takes an input of a drawn molecule and outputs the relevant stereochemical and nomenclature information.